Standards for Students Regarding the Job Search

 - Students are expected to accept or release offers or request an extension by the applicable deadline.
 Offers that are not accepted by the offer deadline expire.

-- Columbia Law School students are not permitted to interview during class times.
-Interviews should be scheduled for a mutually convenient time outside of class and so as not to disrupt students’ studies.
+- Columbia Law School students are not permitted to interview during class or summer employment times.
+Interviews should be scheduled for a mutually convenient time outside of class or summer employment.

 - Practices inconsistent with these standards should be reported to the applicable Career Advising Office.